 The student will develop the ability to use computer-based technology in communicating, acquiring information and solving problems.
 Additionally, the student will evaluate the effects and implications of information technology on various aspects of society.
-It covers computer hardware and software fundamentals and key productivity application in Microsoft Office.
-This course satisfies the Foundation requirement in the Liberal Studies Program.
+It covers computer hardware and software fundamentals and key productivity applications in Microsoft Office.
+LSF: CS